pyTranscriber/pyTranscriber.github.io/_pages/download.md

 You need to install a desktop VPN app like Windscribe to bypass the blockage and be able to use pyTranscriber.

 # 15/08/2022 - New stable version 1.7!!!
+1. add proxy setting
+2. add requirements.txt
+3. rebuilt using pyInstaller 5.3 - more stability to prevent multithreading crashes on Windows
+4. Added pipfile

 <br>
 # Windows